dwaynerichards/OutcoAlgo105/whiteboarding/w1_d4_dynamic_programming_1/B/321_knapsack.md

 # Why do you want to work for this company?

-Should take one minute; minute and a half at most
+Before the interview, ask them to choose a company they'd want to work for.
+Once they have a company in mind, the question should take one minute; minute and a half at most.

 ##### Prompt